Softmotions/ncms/ncms-docs/ncms-docs-en/doc/deployments/onvhost/index.rst

 In production mode, this service can be proxied under `Apache` or `Nginx` web server.
-Note that ηCMS supports the virtual hosts, therefore, the system can handle requests for multiple sites either without an external proxy, or using a simple traffic proxy.
+Note that ηCMS supports the virtual hosts, therefore, the system can handle requests for multiple sites using either no external proxy or a simple traffic proxy.